fe-data/fe-tracking/docs/usage/tracks.rst

    Before and after the event, no recordings can be made.
 The icon is grey and inactive.

-   When a live recording is started, the icon will change to a pause button and the background of the recorded track will turn transparent red, so that you can clearly see in the overview which route is being recorded.
+   When a live recording is started, the icon will change to a pause button and the background of the recorded track will turn transparent red, so that you can clearly see in the overview which track is being recorded.

    You can pause recording and restart it.
 For example, if you take a break on your route, it is a good idea to stop recording in order to save the battery.
    ---